-A universal life insurance contract has a cash-value account, and all cost of insurance charges are taken from this account.
+As an overview of the policy structure, a universal life insurance contract has a cash-value account, and all cost of insurance charges are taken from this account periodically.
 The policy owner has the ability to fund the contract with as much money as they like (within guidelines of the policy and the MEC limits given by law).
 As long as sufficient value exists in the cash value account to pay the life insurance charges, the policy will not fall into the grace period or lapse.
 The cash value of a universal life insurance contract will pay at least a guaranteed minimum rate of interest, set by law to be no less than 2%.
+The rate is tied to an index rate, and if interest rates go up the policy will pay higher interest.
 As interest rates fluctuate the rate paid by this account will fluctuate as well.